Sihyeon Villa, Sagittarius

 “No, they slipped past me too,” Claire said, rising to his feet.
 He turned to Soha who had the elder assassin in tow.
 Glancing at them briefly, he addressed the other guards: “Please take Eunji to the medical Conductors.”
 He then glowered at the younger assassin who was sobbing on the ground and cradling her splotchy black and red arms.
 “Treat her too but don’t let her out of your sights.”

-“Yes, my lord,” came the echoing responses.
+“Yes, My Lord,” came the echoing responses.

 Felix took the lead and gingerly aided Eunji up to a stand before guiding her down the open hall.
 The other guards picked up the younger assassin and started off in the opposite direction.

-“You are from the Sitaara Clan, correct?”
+“You are from the Sao Clan, correct?”
 Claire addressed the elder vassal who was staring at Olive.
 “One of the mid-tier clans.
 I’ve heard that the eldest princess of your clan took the V-Type Test, and it read that she was a Conjuror.
 It’s rare, and I understand it must come as a shock to your clan.
 I do feel some sympathy, and I believe you have learned your lesson, so I will return you and your friend back to your people.”
 He side-glanced at Olive.

 How annoying.
 But—